 Modes of Study

 The MSc in Information Security can be studied in a variety of ways.
 Part-time students are particularly encouraged to apply and therefore the MSc is offered in a number of delivery modes, several of which are designed to accommodate students currently in full-time employment.
-For further details about any of our courses, please contact Michelle Gates.
+For further details about any of our courses, please contact Emma Mosley.

 - Full-time study - A one-year course which is studied on campus with weekly lectures (see below).
 Please note that a Year in Industry option is also available to full-time students (starting September 2015 onwards).